oblador/react-native-vector-icons/packages/fontello/README.md

 ## Usage

 1. Add the config.json somewhere in your project to be imported
-2. Add the ttf file into `rnvi-fonts`.
+2. Add the ttf file into `rnvi-fonts/fontello`.
 You can customise this location as described in [react-native-vector-icons](../../README.md#custom-fonts)
 3. Add this package to your project

 ```sh